compare

 Workflow depth comparison

-What it does not provide: a work queue that assigns open claims to a biller by practice, a denial management queue where team leads can see all denials across multiple clients in one view, an appeal tracking workflow that shows open appeals with status and deadline, an underpayment module that flags contract variances, a payment-posting review layer with held-line policy and BPR reconciliation, or management reporting that aggregates collection rates across the full book.
+It does not provide a work queue that assigns open claims to a biller by practice, a denial queue spanning all clients in one view, appeal tracking with status and deadline, an underpayment module that flags contract variances, a posting-review layer with held-line policy and BPR reconciliation, or reporting that aggregates collection rates across the book.
+A billing company using Claim.MD as its sole software handles those in spreadsheets, email, or a separate practice-management system alongside.
+That is not a knock on Claim.MD; it positions itself as a clearinghouse and transaction tool, not an operating system for billing companies.

 What should a billing company verify before choosing?